Dritan Abazović: Early life, education and early career

 He has worked as a high school teacher in Ulcinj, teaching the sociology of culture, communication and the history of religion.

 From 2005 to 2007, he was an assistant at the Faculty of Political Science at the University of Sarajevo.
 In 2009, he completed the course for the Study of Peace at the University of Oslo.
 At the same university, he completed a seminar for professional development.
 In 2011, he resided in the United States while participating in the State Department program in Washington, D.C.
 From 2010 to 2012, he was the executive director of the local broadcasting company Teuta, as well as the NGO Mogul, both centered in Ulcinj.

 In 2010, he published his first book titled Cosmopolitan Culture and Global Justice.

+He has held lectures at various prestigious universities, including Harvard University, University of Oxford, University of Cambridge, Columbia University, LUMSA University, Tulane University, University of Belgrade etc.